Read with BonusRead with Bonus

 "Fire!"

 The cannons roared to life, the sound deafening.
-The recoil of the shots shook the deck beneath my feet, and I staggered, clutching at the railing for support.
+The recoil shook the deck beneath my feet, and I staggered, clutching the railing for support.
 Smoke and the acrid scent of gunpowder filled the air, mingling with the cries of the wounded and the clash of steel.

 "Stay here and keep your head down," she ordered.